evancollins3/CentralHDQM/README.md

 ## How to run locally

 The following instruction are completely copy-pastable.
-This will start a complete HDQM stack on your local (lxplus) environment:
+This will start a complete HDQM stack on your local (lxplus) environment.
+This is perfect for testing new plots before adding them.

 ``` bash
 # You have to change the username.
 From this point, all instruction can be copy pasted without modifications.